Shanghai Major

-The Shanghai Major was a Dota 2 tournament that took place in Shanghai from March 2–6, 2016, and was the second Major of the 2015-2016 professional Dota 2 season.
+The Shanghai Major was a Dota 2 tournament that took place in Shanghai from March 2–6, 2016, and was the second Major of the 2015–2016 Dota 2 season.
 16 teams competed in the tournament; eight were given direct invitations and the other eight qualified through various qualifying tournament around the world.
 The Major was won by Team Secret, who defeated Team Liquid in a best of five series 3–1.

 The tournament took place at the Mercedes-Benz Arena.